GabrieleTronchin/SimpleMartenDb/README.md

 }
 ```

-using AggregateStreamAsync method all events we got the final states:
+By employing the AggregateStreamAsync method on the CarAggregateEntity, all events stored in PostgreSQL will be retrieved, and the Apply method will be invoked.

+This approach is commonly known as Live Aggregation because each call to AggregateStreamAsync results in the parsing of all events.

+This method is well-suited for classes with fewer events.
+However, as the number of events increases, performance may degrade.

+Nonetheless, such an approach allows for the addition of data to your entity and the derivation of its state from a series of events.

 ```csharp
 await querySession.Events.AggregateStreamAsync<CarAggregateEntity>(carId);
 ```

-### Projections
+## Projections

+Another crucial concept in event sourcing is projections.
+Projections follow a pattern akin to materialized views.
+The idea is to subscribe to certain events and generate a read-only entity based on the data derived from these events.

 Projections are responsible for materializing views of the application's state based on the events in the event store.
 These views represent the current state of specific entities or aspects of the system.

+Marten DB provides several methods to manage and interact with projections.

-A breaf explaination about Projection Lifecycles in Marten:
+Here's a brief explanation of Projection Lifecycles in Marten:

-- Inline Projections are executed at the time of event capture and in the same unit of work to persist the projected documents
+- Inline Projections: These are executed at the time of event capture within the same unit of work used to persist the projected documents.
-- Live Aggregations are executed on demand by loading event data and creating the projected view in memory without persisting the projected documents
+- Live Aggregations: These are executed on demand by loading event data and creating the projected view in memory, without persisting the projected documents.
-- Asynchronous Projections are executed by a background process (eventual consistency)
+- Asynchronous Projections: These are executed by a background process, ensuring eventual consistency.

 More info [here](https://martendb.io/events/projections/)

-In this project, there are two sample projections:

-CurrentCarPositionEventProjection
+Here's an example of a projection, the class CurrentCarPositionEventProjection contains a method named "Create" which instructs Marten on how to manage the initial state of the car.

+Upon inspection of the project, you'll notice that this projection is registered as asynchronous.
+A Marten daemon takes charge of creating and regularly updating it.

+While this approach offers better performance, there's a trade-off in certainty regarding the real-time update of the current car position.

 ```csharp
 public class CurrentCarPositionEventProjection : EventProjection